iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

     ///
     /// [`getTransactionsToApprove`]: https://docs.iota.org/docs/node-software/0.1/iri/references/api-reference#gettransactionstoapprove
     ///
     /// TODO: This function relies on some `Sponge` and `ProofOfWork` traits, which are not yet defined.
-The code below lays out
+The code below
     ///       how proof of work is thought to be used. pub fn chain_and_attach<S: Sponge, P: ProofOfWork>(
         mut self,